 1. Ease of access – The Practice Center is minutes away from practically anywhere on property.
 And the efficiency of the resort’s shuttle system makes getting there as easy as an uphill 2-footer.

-2. “Big Putt” – After knocking a few balls into the ether from the practice tee, having established the confidence to hit fairway shots off the links-style turf, turn now to the 1-acre putting surface to work on the 100-foot-putt that is sure to become a part of your round.
+2. “Big Putt” – After knocking a few balls into the ether from the practice tee, turn now to the 1-acre putting green to work on the 100-foot-putt that is sure to come in handy.
 Unlike The Punchbowl putting course, the Big Putt is intended for practice and mimics the putting situations you will undoubtedly experience out on the course.

 5. Links instruction with Grant Rogers – No world-class practice facility would be complete without golf instruction.
 Grant Rogers, director of instruction at Bandon Dunes, offers personalized links-oriented lessons that help golfers of all abilities enhance their golf experience.
 Having trouble with those links-style approach shots?
 Trouble adapting to the wind?
 Bunker issues?
 A personal lesson is the perfect way to hone those skills and feed the obsession that brought you to Bandon Dunes in the first place.
 To schedule a links lesson, contact the front desk or inquire at any of the golf shops.
 For an even better understanding of what this Grant Rogers guy is all about, check out this article published in the September 2013 issue of Golf Digest.
 Study it, there will be a test.